paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-how-to-use.md

 ---
 id: guide-how-to-use
-title: How To Use Paperclip
+title: Paperclip Basics
-sidebar_label: How to use
+sidebar_label: The Basics
 ---

 You can think of Paperclip as a tool that focuses _purely_ on your web application's appearance -  just covering HTML, CSS, and basic components.
 With that, you can construct almost _all_ of your application UI in Paperclip.
 For example, here's a simple list: